focus-editor/focus/LOG.md

     - Custom title bar (currently too much work and not very robust)
     - Linux support
     - Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
+    - Have a user error log - with an icon in the title bar to toggle it

 - Projects
     + Assuming the dir containing the focus executable is writable, create a projects folder in it